PBXForums/fusionpbx-docker/README.md

 docker run --net=host --privileged --name container-name-here -d digitaldaz/fusionpbx-docker
 ```
 The placeholder container-name-here can be set to anything you like.
 This will start the container running, we now need to set the
-database password.
-To do this we need to find the container id and so we run:
+database password, to do this we need to find the container id and so we run:
 ```
 docker ps
 ```